 But what my daughter really wanted to do was float daisies down the river!
 Odd?
-Well, maybe, but it extended our walk, as we followed the ebb and flow of the flower while it trundled its way along the stream catching on snags occasionally or being investigated by small fish, before we eventually lost it under a bridge.
+Well, maybe, but it extended our walk.
+As we followed the ebb and flow of the flower, while it trundled its way along the stream; catching on snags occasionally, or being investigated by small fish.
+We eventually lost it under a bridge.

 All in all a fun walk with interesting sightings and conversations.
 I will miss her when she is at school full time next month.

 |The Troll Hole|